 Suppose communities subscribe to a co-responder program where a mental health professional does a ride-along with a police officer.
 In that case, there will never be a situation in which the mental health professional responds without law enforcement, even when they are not needed.
 Dedicated co-responder officers could potentially take police away from scenes where they are genuinely needed.
 It also makes it difficult for CIT officers to structure the interaction with the person in crisis in the most effective way possible.

 When a police officer is on the scene, it sets the tone for the entire interaction.
 It effectively turns a mental health matter into a criminal matter.
 As a result, many people are unnerved by police officers, especially those currently in crisis.

-The simple presence of a police officer can end up causing the individual in crisis to escalate their behavior.
+The simple presence of a police officer can end up causing the individual in crisis to escalate their behaviour.
 An officer might see this as dangerous and then attempt to engage with or arrest the individual, worsening the situation.

 Most Individuals Suffering from A Mental Health Crisis Are Not Violent

-Per the CIT paper, most people who experience a mental health crisis are not violent and are not engaged in criminal behavior.
+Per the CIT paper, most people who experience a mental health crisis are not violent and are not engaged in criminal behaviour.
 Additionally, having the police involved while in crisis leaves them feeling stigmatized and increases trauma, as they are already feeling scared and vulnerable even without the police present.

-Further, police involvement for individuals suffering a mental health crisis is disproportionately utilized in communities of color.
+Further, police involvement for individuals suffering a mental health crisis is disproportionately utilized in communities of colour.
 For groups that continue to be marginalized, adding a clinician to a police car is insufficient to address these concerns.

 A Push for Non-Law Enforcement Responders